Tips Bulletin

 Using neem oil for fruit trees treats and deters pests without chemical insecticides, making it appropriate in organic gardening and for those looking to reduce exposure to toxic chemicals.
 Neem oil eradicates many insect pests and fungal infections without harming beneficial pollinators, pets, or people.

-Discover when to spray neem oil on fruit trees and how to prepare it as a soil soak to keep your fruit trees pest-free.
+Discover the many beneficial ways to use neem oil on citrus trees and how to prepare it as a soil soak to keep your fruit trees pest-free.
 It’s tough to find pest control for edible-producing trees, but neem oil is safe to use until harvest and stops invasions and infections in their tracks.

 Tricks for Using Neem Oil for Fruit Trees